Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Mediation analysis for the population intervention effects

 Upon inspection, the definitions above reveal that the direct effect measures the effect through paths \emph{not} involving the mediator (i.e., $A \rightarrow Y$ and $A\rightarrow L \rightarrow Y$), whereas the indirect effect measures the effect through paths involving the mediator (i.e., $A\rightarrow Z \rightarrow Y$ and $A\rightarrow L \rightarrow Z \rightarrow Y$).

-Unfortunately, the population intervention direct and indirect effects are not generally identified in the presence of an intermediate confounder affected by treatment such as in the DAG in Figure (\ref{fig:dag})~\citep{diaz2020causal}.
+Unfortunately, the population intervention (in)direct effects are not generally identified in the presence of an intermediate confounder affected by exposure such as in the DAG in Figure~\ref{fig:dag}~\citep{diaz2020causal}.
 This is due to the dual role of $L$ as a confounder of the relation between $Z$ and $Y$, which requires adjustment, and a variable on the path from $A$ to $Y$, which precludes adjustment.
-Next, we present a solution to this complication using a joint stochastic intervention on the treatment $A$ and mediator $Z$.
-We also show that the effects defined in this paper are a generalization of the effects of~\cite{diaz2020causal} in the sense that the former reduce to the latter in the absence of intermediate confounding.
+Note that~\citet{vansteelandt2012natural} attempted to circumvent these restrictions in the context of direct effects, while~\citet{fulcher2019robust} complemented their study by introducing an alternative effect decomposition that yielded indirect effects with weaker identification requirements.
+In particular, \citet{fulcher2019robust} contrive an indirect effect deifnition that is identifiable under unmeasured baseline confounding of the exposure--outcome relationship and that is formulated by the application of a stochastic intervention to the mediator.
+By contrast, \citet{diaz2020causal} leverage joint stochastic interventions on the exposure and mediator in their effect decomposition, which can be made to achieve a similar identification property.
+(Coincidentally, \citet{fulcher2019robust} refer to their effects as ``population intervention (in)direct effects,'' terminology also used by \citet{diaz2020causal}, though the effects of the former are in some ways more restrictive than those proposed by the latter.)
+The interventional effects~\citep{vanderweele2014effect} resolve the identification issue brought on by $L$, though their limitation to static interventions acting upon binary exposures is a significant hurdle to their use.
+Next, we present a solution to this complication using a joint stochastic intervention on the exposure $A$ and mediator $Z$.
+We also show that the effects defined in this manuscript are a generalization of the effects of~\cite{diaz2020causal} in the sense that the former reduce to the latter in the absence of intermediate confounding.